plusminus-software/plusminus-repository/README.md

-# plusminus-loremrepo
+# plusminus-repository
-Dummy template repo with Github Actions and plusminus-replacer
+Repository to create new repositories.

+## How to use?
+Go to Github Actions to trigger the creation of a new repository.
+This project uses plusminus-replacer under the hood.